icgrp/bert/docs/tutorials/huffman/huffman.md

 * `-Wl,--start-group,-lxilfpga,-lxil,-lxilsecure,-lgcc,-lc,--end-group`
 *  `-Wl,--start-group,-lxilsecure,-lxil,-lgcc,-lc,--end-group`

+Add these if they are missing.
 NOTE: we have seen these get reset by the SDK/Vitis when switching workspaces, among other things.
-So. if at the end of the process you are getting compile errors, re-check these settings!
+So, if at the end of the process you are getting compile errors, re-check these settings!

 ## Step 4.
 Integrating BERT into Your Project and Writing Your Source Code
 Now that you have an application project and BSP established, you need to assemble the needed source code files to create your BERT application.
 To simplify this a script has been created which will copy the needed files into your applicationn source directory for you.
 If you are running SDK that source directory will be `WORK/SDKWorkspace/huffman_demo/src`.
 If you are running Vitis that source directory will be `WORK/huffman_demo/src`.
 Here are the files that will be copied: